How to connect InCarDoc iOS and Android to OBD adapter?

 Administrator posted this 29 May 2018

 InCarDoc is a top application for car diagnostics with millions of fans worldwide.
-Today let us remind information about connecting process and starting the application for iOS and Android operating systems.
+Today, let us remind information about the connecting process and starting the application for iOS and Android operating systems.

 1) "How to choose an OBD II adapter: Wi-Fi or Bluetooth".